TimHanewich/diagnosing-ens160/src/pico/readme.md

 - [test3](./test3/) - Same as test1 (direct I2C interfacing), but with a 50,000 frequency
     - I learned that the Raspberry Pi 3 uses a 100,000 frequency by default.
 But if you don't specify it in MicroPython, it defaults to 400,000.
 This may be an issue.
 I found some verbiage on this in the datasheet too.
 Haven't dug too much into it yet.
 - [test4](./test4/) - Same as test2 (using ENS160.py driver), but with a 50,000 frequency.
+- [test5](./test5/) - Using the driver, but now abandoning "rebooting" by re-selecting operating mode 2.
+Just continuously read and print!